cbeck88/cegui-emscripten/README.md

 Currently you must build using CMake at command line.
 I placed appropriate commands in the shell scripts at repo root "clean_build.sh", "clean_build-clang.sh", "clean_build_em.sh" etc. (These work for me on linux mint 17 after installing appropriate libraries using apt-get.)

-In principle it should be possible to build for windows / OS X, but it is likely that it will require a very large amount of work.
-I brought all the CEGUI external dependencies in tree -- this is because emscripten is a bit finnicky and can have problems if libraries are not compiled using the same optimization settings and such, and it ensures consistency between the native build and em build .
+In principle it should be possible to build for windows / OS X, but it is likely that it will require some amount of work.
+I brought all the CEGUI external dependencies in tree -- this is because emscripten is a bit finnicky and can have problems if libraries are not compiled using the same optimization settings and such, and it ensures consistency between the native build and em build.
+Sometimes this means that I deleted an "autotools" configuration system and tried to rewrite it in my cmake framework.
+If your build is broken on windows / OS X, I suggest to go into /lib/ folder and have a look at CMakeLists.txt files which I added, and also any "config.h" inclusion files for possible configuration issues.

 # Notes